vrtbl/passerine/README.md

 What about the body?
 Well:

 1. If no branches are matched, an error is raised.
-2. If are some branches, we `try` the first branch in a new fiber and see if it matches.
+2. If there are remaining branches, we `try` the first branch in a new fiber and see if it matches.
 3. If the function doesn't raise a match error, we found a match!
 4. If the function does raise a match error, we try again with the remaining branches.